kwiksher/blog/privacy_policy.md

 1. deal with enquiries and complaints made by or about you relating to the website; and
 1. other uses.

-    Where you submit personal information for publication on our website, we will publish and otherwise use that information in accordance with the license you grant to us.

-    We will not without your express consent provide your personal information to any third parties for the purpose of direct marketing.

-    All our website financial transactions are handled through our payment services provider, PayPal.
-You can review the PayPal privacy policy at www.paypal.com.
-We will share information with PayPal only to the extent necessary for the purposes of processing payments you make via our website and dealing with complaints and queries relating to such payments.

 ### Community Forum and Comments
 * When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.